SilSanGon/Useful_tools_ONT/README.md

 - tozip.sh -> script to compress fastq files and save space.
 - gztofastq.sh -> script to decompress and concatenate fastq files.
 - 16S_analysis.R -> script to analyse amplicon sequencing results with different approaches and visualisations.

+Private repository, for more information please contact me.